-We’ve split the savings tips into different topics, so you can cherry-pick the areas you want to focus on from the list.
+The savings tips are split into different topics, so you can cherry-pick the areas you want to focus on from the list.

 Freshen up your personal finances - top tips

-1. Work out your current budget & disposable income
+1. Work out your current budget and disposable income

-List your incomings and outgoings and then review where savings can be made.
-After you’ve done this, you’ll be able to determine your disposable income, which is the money left over.
+List your incomings and outgoings, and then review where savings can be made.
+After you’ve created a budget, you’ll be able to determine your disposable income, which is the money left over.

 2. Set specific savings goals